-Foster Siblings (birth children of Foster Carers)
+Foster Siblings (birth or adopted children of Foster Carers)

 “Foster children can feel more comfortable knowing there is another young person in the house.
 Being closer in age, they may be more willing to open up to me sometimes than an adult.